 Prong (Pinch) Collar

-A prong in the correct position, you can just see the line in the hair high on the neck, the lower line is a flat collar One of the first controversial pieces of equipment in this section, this german collar is very popular with Schutzhund trainers.
+One of the first controversial pieces of equipment in this section, this german collar is very popular with Schutzhund trainers.
 Without getting heavily in to the pros and cons which you will find on other sites, I personally have found a prong collar to be an invaluable tool when walking dogs, a prong will stop any lunging and pulling behavior.
+I call it my "power steering"!
 It does not need to be used roughly to effect a response, and is a useful correction tool when the dog is high in drive; in protection for instance.
-In order to work effectively, it must be fitted correctly, enough links should be removed that it sits snuggly behind Using 2 lines in protection, the orange line on the prong for obedience, the purple line on the harness for drive the ears.
-It is also worth knowing that the smaller the links, the harsher the correction.
-Big dogs do not necessarily equal big links.
-But the bigger links should be used first, usually a medium or large prong is a good size for a German Shepherd.
-You can move to the smaller links if the dog does not respond in the desired manner.
-The only problem with the larger links is getting the length absolutely right.
+In order to work effectively, it must be fitted correctly, enough links should be removed that it sits snuggly behind the ears.

 As far as when and how to use a prong and the best size for your dog, ideally an experienced trainer should be consulted.
 They can show you far more easily than words can explain and they can also tailor the use to the temperament of your dog.